 Table 5.9.
 Personal pronoun collocates of cultivated in both datasets

 Table 5.9 shows a difference between metaphoric and non-metaphoric uses in both the frequencies and types of personal pronouns used.
 Most clear to the reader is the lower occurrence of personal pronouns generally, within the non-metaphoric dataset.
 Possessive personal pronouns are characteristic of the metaphoric dataset only (whose, his and her are unique to this set and their is almost twice as frequent as in the non-metaphoric set).
 Looking at the specific concordance lines, his and her in the metaphoric data most frequently modify mind or taste/s (18/22 instances of his, 10/17 instances of her).
 Female pronouns are also associated with a metaphoric use of cultivated: there are no instances of a female pronoun associated with the non-metaphors.
-This is possible evidence of semantic differences between the two uses.
+This is evidence of semantic differences between the two uses.
 In the metaphoric data, he/his/him have a combined frequency of 14.95 occurrences per thousand words and her/she have a combined frequency of 7.57 occurrences per thousand words.
 In contrast, in the non-metaphoric dataset his, he or him have a frequency of 4.37 occurrences per thousand words and there are only four instances of she/her (0.39 occurrences per thousand words).

 Pronouns also have the potential to reveal differences in grammatical structure.
 The most fixed pronoun in terms of positioning is he, occurring in all but one metaphoric instance (94.5%) in right position.
 Most often, (in 16/18 cases) the item occurs in a new clause as shown in Figure 5.4: